lauren-sanders/guideRNA/README.md

 > sed -i '1d' infile

-c. use this command the run the gRNA script:
+c. use this command to run the gRNA design script (runtime 1-3 hours depending on number of exons.
+Running with nohup recommended):
 > python3 guideRNAselection.py -f infile

 ####Output:  3 files <br />